Madic-/Sway-DE/README.md

 # i3 Molokai with gome-flashback

 Why gnome-flashback?
-Because it does support me with the sound, display and bluetooth configuration and supports thinks like dynamically changing the display in case I take my notebook out of the docking station.
+Because it does support me with the sound, display and bluetooth configuration and supports thinks like dynamically changing the display in case I e.g. take my notebook out of the docking station.

 ## Current setup